stackus/goht/README.md

 }
 ```

-> Note about indenting.
-GoHT follows the same rules as Haml for indenting.
-The first line of the template must be at the same level as the `@haml` or `@slim` directive.
-After that, you MUST use tabs to indent the content of the template.

 ### Indents
 GoHT follows the rules of GoFMT for indents, meaning that you should use tabs for indentation.
+For the Haml and Slim templates, you must use tabs throughout the entire template.
+For the EGO templates, you may use spaces after the initial tab indent required for each line.

+> Note: Two spaces are being used in this README for display only.
+Keep that in mind if you copy and paste the examples from this document.

-You must also indent the content of the template, and the closing brace should be at the same level as the `@haml` directive.
+You must also indent the content of the Haml and Slim templates,
+and the closing brace should be at the same level as the template directive.
 ```haml
 @haml SiteLayout() {
   %html